 Mark Rylance

-Rylance's early roles include Prospero's Books (1991), Angels & Insects (1995), Institute Benjamenta (1996), Intimacy (2001) and The Other Boleyn Girl (2008).
-He won the Academy Award and BAFTA for Best Supporting Actor for his portrayal of Rudolf Abel in Steven Spielberg's Bridge of Spies (2015).
+Rylance's film roles include Prospero's Books (1991), Intimacy (2001), The Other Boleyn Girl (2008) and Steven Spielberg's Bridge of Spies (2015), for which he won the Academy Award for Best Supporting Actor.
 He subsequently collaborated with Spielberg acting in The BFG (2016) and Ready Player One (2018).
-He also appeared in films such as Dunkirk (2017), The Trial of the Chicago 7 (2020), Don't Look Up (2021), Bones and All (2022) and The Outfit (2022).
+He also appeared in Dunkirk (2017), The Trial of the Chicago 7 (2020), Bones and All (2022) and The Outfit (2022).

-On television, Rylance won the British Academy Television Award for Best Actor for his role as David Kelly in the 2005 Channel 4 drama The Government Inspector and for playing Thomas Cromwell in the 2015 BBC Two mini-series Wolf Hall; for the latter role, he also received Emmy Award and Golden Globe Award nominations.
-Rylance is a patron of the London International Festival of Theatre; of the London-based charity Peace Direct, which supports peace-builders in areas of conflict; and of the Stop the War Coalition.
+On television, Rylance won the British Academy Television Award for Best Actor for his role as David Kelly in the 2005 Channel 4 drama The Government Inspector and for playing Thomas Cromwell in the 2015 BBC Two mini-series Wolf Hall; for the latter role, he received Emmy Award and Golden Globe Award nominations.
+He completed his portrayal of Cromwell in the 2024 sequel Wolf Hall: The Mirror and the Light.

 Biography from the Wikipedia article Mark Rylance.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.